Risograph Effect

 • layered ink behavior

-• visible or implied screening
+• visible screening

 • some tonal roughness